bernardodiasc/catalogo/docs/storybook.md

 # Storybook

-This platform is a tool for development of X-Team Legacy.
+This platform is a tool for development of this project.

 There are many documentation available about the system design and component usages.